jtvaughan/tsukuyomi/README.md

    this respect.
 2. The `TEXT` preceding a section's `OPENING-BRACE` is called the section's _name_.
-3. A section cannot have two associated sections with the same name.
+3. A section cannot contain sections with the same name.
    In other words, if configuration files are viewed as trees with sections as nodes, then two sections with the same name cannot have the same parent.
-4. A section other than the root with no associated sections and at most one setting is called an _attribute_.
+4. A section other than the root containing no sections and at most one setting is called an _attribute_.
 An attribute's setting is called the attribute's _value_.
-If an attribute has no associated setting, then it is said to have an _empty value_.
+If an attribute does not contain a setting, then it is said to have an _empty value_.
 5. The order in which settings and sections appear within a section's `section-contents` might be relevant depending on how the file is